stefanik12/evaluation-pipeline-2024/README.md

 ## Overview

 This code provides the backend for the BabyLM Challenge's evaluation pipeline.
-It is a fork of EleutherAI's lm-evaluation-harness (citation below).
+It is based on EleutherAI's `lm-evaluation-harness` (citation and details below).
 We provide support for zero-shot evaluations on BLiMP, as well as scripts for training low-rank adapters on models for GLUE tasks.

 If you have questions about or suggestions for this code, please open an issue and consider [joining our Slack](https://join.slack.com/t/babylmchallenge/shared_invite/zt-2gqgqaumu-5ebxxADuT561aT_ooKbT1Q).
-Join the `#evaluation-pipeline` channel, which is dedicated to support for use of this repository.
+Join the `#evaluation` channel, which is dedicated to support for use of this repository.

 We also welcome pull requests!

 ## Install

-To install the `lm-eval` package from the github repository, run:
+To install the `lm-eval` package from the github repository, run this code:

 ```bash
 git clone https://github.com/EleutherAI/lm-evaluation-harness